JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

 Here I’m configuring Renovate to use the [`github-tags`](https://docs.renovatebot.com/modules/datasource/github-tags/) datasource and to look in the [Azure/bicep GitHub repository](https://github.com/Azure/bicep) for new versions.
 That means it’ll look in the [list of tags in that repository](https://github.com/Azure/bicep/tags) for any new versions.
 If Renovate finds any new versions, it’ll automatically update the `PKGBUILD` and open a pull request with the updated version.

 So I’ve automated the `PKGBUILD` update, but that’s only half of the work.
-The checksums and `.SRCINFO` need to be updated before pushing to the AUR.
+The checksums and `.SRCINFO` must be updated before pushing to the AUR.
 Unfortunately, Renovate can’t do that ([yet](https://github.com/renovatebot/renovate/tree/feat/arch-linux-manager)), but GitHub Actions can!

 ## Updating checksums and `.SRCINFO` with GitHub Actions

-Updating the checksums with `updpkgsums` easy, and generating an updated `.SRCINFO` with `makepkg --printsrcinfo > .SRCINFO` is straightforward too.
+Updating the checksums with `updpkgsums` is easy, and generating an updated `.SRCINFO` with `makepkg --printsrcinfo > .SRCINFO` is straightforward too.
 But doing that for a whole repository of AUR packages is going to be a little trickier.
 So let me build up the GitHub actions workflow step-by-step.

 First, I only want to run this workflow on pull requests targeting the `main` branch.